 - lpcde(): This function implements the estimator of interest over a grid of evaluation points on the support of the variable of interest and at a pre-specified conditioning value.
 The function takes three main inputs: data, a bandwidth, and polynomial orders.
 When the bandwidth is not specified by the user, the function employs the companion function lpbwcde() for automatic, data-driven bandwidth selection.
-When the polynomial orders are not specified by the user, the function employs the next odd polynomial order relative to the parameter of interest.
-For example, for CDF estimation, the polynomial orders are set to $\mathfrak{p} = \mathfrak{q} = 1$, while for PDF estimation they are set to $\mathfrak{p} = 2$ and $\mathfrak{q} = 1$, where \mathfrak{p} denotes the polynomial order for the conditioning variables.
+When the polynomial orders are not specified by the user, the function employs the next polynomial order relative to the parameter of interest.
+For example, for CDF estimation, the polynomial orders are set to $\mathfrak{p} = \mathfrak{q} = 1$ , while for PDF estimation they are set to $\mathfrak{p} = 2$ and $\mathfrak{q} = 1$ , where $\mathfrak{p}$ denotes the polynomial order for the variable of interest, and $\mathfrak{q}$ denotes the polynomial order for the conditioning variables.
 The Epanechnikov kernel is used by default.
 However, there are alternative kernel options that can be provided by the user, if desired.
 This function implements pointwise and uniform inference via robust bias-correction methods, employing the same grid of points used for point estimation. - lpbwcde(): This function implements pointwise and integrated mean square error (IMSE) optimal bandwidth selection for the kernel-based local polynomial smoothing methods introduced in CCJM.
-The resulting bandwidth selection procedure leads to a IMSE-rate optimal point estimator whenever the difference of polynomial orders and derivatives order of interest is odd (see below for further details).
+The resulting bandwidth selection procedure leads to an IMSE-rate optimal point estimator whenever the difference of polynomial order and derivative order of interest is odd (see below for further details).
 This bandwidth choice is also valid, and in some cases optimal from a distributional approximation perspective, when coupled with robust bias-correction methods for statistical inference.

 The methods coef(), confint(), vcov(), print(), plot() and summary() are supported for objects returned by the lpcde function, while the methods coef(), print() and summary() are supported for objects returned by the lpbwcde function.
-The plot() function builds on the ggplot2 (Wickham et al., 2021) package in R and can be used for illustrations of conditional CDFs, PDFs or higher order derivatives and their pointwise or uniform confidence bands for a given value of the conditioning variable(s).
+The plot() function builds on the ggplot2 (Wickham, 2016) package in R and can be used for illustrations of conditional CDFs, conditional PDFs or higher order derivatives and their pointwise or uniform confidence bands for a given value of the conditioning variable(s).

-The package lpcde contributes to a rather small set of R packages on CRAN for estimation and inference about conditional CDF, PDF, and derivatives thereof.
-More specifically, we identified two other packages that provide related methodology: hdrcde (Hyndman et al., 2021) and np (Hayfield and Racine, 2008).
+The package lpcde contributes to a rather small set of open source software packages for estimation and inference about conditional CDF, PDF, and derivatives thereof.
+More specifically, we identified two R packages, hdrcde (Hyndman et al., 2021), haldensify (Hejazi et al., 2022), and np (Hayfield and Racine, 2008), and one Python package, cde (Rothfuss et al., 2019), which provide related methodology.
+There are no open source Stata packages that implement conditional CDF, PDF, and derivative thereof estimation.
 Table 1 summarizes some of the main differences between those packages and lpcde.
-As is noted in the table, lpcde is the only package available in R that currently provides both pointwise and uniform confidence interval construction that is asymptotically valid, in addition to producing boundary adaptive estimates, and proper conditional density estimates that are non-negative and integrate to one.
-These features are unique contributions of the package to the overall R toolkit.
+As is noted in the Table 1, lpcde is the only package available across multiple programming languages that provides both pointwise and uniform confidence interval construction that is asymptotically valid, in addition to producing mean square and uniform optimal boundary adaptive point estimates, with the option of ensuring proper conditional density estimates that are non-negative and integrate to one.
+These features are unique contributions of the package to the R toolkit and, more broadly, the open source statistical software community.